gmlewis/go-csg/README.md

 # go-openscad

-An experimental OpenSCAD interpreter and converter.
+An experimental OpenSCAD interpreter and converter written in Go.

 This project is based on the "Monkey language" from the book `Writing An Interpreter in Go` by Thorsten Ball: